 Hallucinogens are a type of drug that distorts the way the user perceives reality.
-Users of hallucinogens hear sounds, see images, and feel sensations that don’t actually exist.
+Users of hallucinogens hear sounds, see images, and feel sensations that don’t exist.
 This makes it hard for users to think and communicate with others, and the use of hallucinogens can also cause mood swings.
 When used in high doses, it can cause seizures and convulsions.
-While the use of this drug is generally not life threatening, a user may suffer physical injuries while experiencing intense hallucinations.
+While using this drug is not life-threatening, a user may suffer physical injuries while experiencing intense hallucinations.
 Below are some facts about hallucinogen addiction you should know.

 Types of Hallucinogens

-One of the most common types of hallucinogens used today is LSD.
-Otherwise known as acid, LSD is a manufactured chemical that is not found in nature.
+One of the most common types of hallucinogens used today is LSD (acid).
+This drug is a manufactured chemical that is not found in nature.
 Other manufactured hallucinogens include Ecstasy, PCP, Ketamine, and DXM which can be found in cough medicines.

 Risks and Effects